Hit93.1 Riverina: History

 In July 1994 2WZD began broadcasting on 93.1 MHz as FM93.
-The station and its sister station 2WG was sold to DMG Radio Australia in 1998 and FM93 was re-branded as Star FM by DMG Radio in 1999.
+The station and its sister station 2WG was sold to DMG Radio in 1998 and FM93 was re-branded as Star FM by DMG Radio in 1999.

 In 2000 the station sacked four of its radio presenters and began networking with the StarFM network hub in Albury.
 On 11 April 2000 Duncan Potts and Leighton Marshall began broadcasting as breakfast announcers on the station.
 On 6 June 2000, 2WZD relocated from its Fitzmaurice Street studios to the Prime Television studios in the suburb of Kooringal.
 In September 2004, DMG Radio sold the stations to Macquarie Regional RadioWorks.
 Star FM relocated to its new Forsyth Street studios on 6 October 2015.

 The stations branding of 93.1 Star FM was rebranded to hit93.1 Riverina as part of Southern Cross Austereo's Australia wide rebranding.